postsharp/Metalama.Documentation/conceptual/Aspects/templates/templates.md

 Code templates in Metalama are written in a dialect of C# called T#.
 The syntax of T# of 100% compatible with C#, but T# is compiled differently.

-This chapter is composed of the following articles:
+This chapter contains the following articles:

 <table>
     <tr>